koayon/blog/about.markdown

 1. Adaptive Neural Computation
-   - I'm especially interested in approaches which allow networks to spend more compute on difficult tokens via exiting mechanisms, MoE and similar approaches.
+   - I'm especially interested in approaches which allow networks to spend more compute on difficult tokens via early-exiting mechanisms, MoE and related approaches.
    - I maintain an
      [annotated collection of research papers](https://github.com/koayon/awesome-adaptive-computation)